JimDesu/basis-lang/spec.md

 The `${...}` and `$[...]` literal-fence tokens introduce a single bracketed group each, matched by a single `}` or `]`.
 The `$` prefix is unambiguous &mdash; the `$` character has no other use in Basis source &mdash; so `${` and `$[` are recognized as single tokens at lex time.

-The full lexer specification &mdash; the token classes, the literal-token grammar, the disambiguation rules between `'`, `&`, and adjacent tokens, the placement of the `.splice` modifier, the `<*>` typing surface for fexpr-typed slots, and the `(T:Class)` constraint form at method receiver positions &mdash; is given in Appendix A.
+The full lexer specification &mdash; the token concepts, the literal-token grammar, the disambiguation rules between `'`, `&`, and adjacent tokens, the placement of the `.splice` modifier, the `<*>` typing surface for fexpr-typed slots, and the `(T:Concept)` constraint form at method receiver positions &mdash; is given in Appendix A.

 ---

 ### 2.9 The `.using` Directive and `.profile` Declarations

-The `.using` directive establishes a **standing witness selection**: an explicit, scoped choice of which witness governs each `(Subject, Class)` pair the selected witnesses cover, consulted at the third tier of the resolution precedence (&sect;9.15).
+The `.using` directive establishes a **standing witness selection**: an explicit, scoped choice of which witness governs each `(Subject, Concept)` pair the selected witnesses cover, consulted at the third tier of the resolution precedence (&sect;9.15).
 It amortizes per-site naming: a file (or region) that would otherwise face must-name errors at every resolution point under coexisting witnesses states its choice once.

 **Form.** `.using` takes one or more comma-separated entries, each a **witness name** (a family head, selecting the visible family's union coverage; or an applied member `Head[Subject]`, selecting that member's coverage alone) or a **profile name**.
 Multiple entries in one directive are equivalent to the same entries across multiple directives. `.profile Name = entry, entry, ...` declares a named bundle of the same entry kinds; profiles may reference profiles, expansion is the transitive flattening, and a reference cycle is a static error at the declaration that closes it.